Get Started

-The Developmental, Individual Differences, Relationship-based model is a multi-faceted approach for youth with autism and/or developmental delay.
+The Developmental, Individual Differences, Relationship-based model is a neurodiversity-affirming approach for supporting autistic youth.

 In the 1980s, Dr. Stanley Greenspan and Dr. Serena Weider looked at the autistic population and noticed their strengths, in addition to the need for a new approach to building social relationships and engagement.
 DIR/Floortime looks at an individual’s development, according to Dr. Greenspan’s Functional Emotional Developmental Capacities, which reflect predictable development across the lifespan.